MathML: Example

-Although less compact than TeX, the XML structuring promises to make it widely usable, allows instant display in applications such as Web browsers, and facilitates an interpretation of its meaning in mathematical software products.
+Although less compact than other formats, the XML structuring of MathML makes its content widely usable and accessible, allows near-instant display in applications such as web browsers, and facilitates an interpretation of its meaning in mathematical software products.
 MathML is not intended to be written or edited directly by humans.

 Embedding MathML in HTML/XHTML files

 MathML, being XML, can be embedded inside other XML files such as XHTML files using XML namespaces.
-Browsers such as Firefox 3+ and Opera 9.6+ (support incomplete) can display Presentation MathML embedded in XHTML.